Are you on Twitter or heard of #Healthyfaith Twitter chat?

 As a biologist, I have taught many classes on the six different kingdoms of biology.
 Starting from the smallest single-cell kingdoms like Archaebacteria and Eubacteria up to the largest multi-celled kingdoms of plants and animals—from the mosquito to the Blue whale.
 These kingdoms represent every life form on this planet.

-The largest being the animal kingdom, which includes humans.
+The largest is the animal kingdom, which includes humans.

 Amongst all the kingdoms we learn about, the most important one we will ever know is God’s.
 He created His Kingdom, and appointed Jesus as King, to represent and usher all humans into it.